-In approving Subdivisions within the Town of Belgrade, Maine, the Planning Board shall consider the following criteria and before granting approval, shall make findings of fact that the provisions of this ordinance have been met and that the proposed subdivision will meet the guidelines of Title 30_A , M.R.S.A. § 4404_T .
+In approving Subdivisions within the Town of Belgrade, Maine, the Planning Board shall consider the following criteria and before granting approval, shall make findings of fact that the provisions of this ordinance have been met and that the proposed subdivision will meet the guidelines of Title 30-A, M.R.S.A. § 4404-.
 The proposed project:

 - a.
 Pollution.
 Will not result in undue water or air pollution.
 In making this determination, the Planning Board shall at least consider: - The elevation of the land above sea level and its relation to the floodplains; - The nature of soils and sub soils and their ability to adequately support waste disposal; - 3.
 The slope of the land and its effect on effluents; - 4.
 The availability of streams for disposal of effluents; and - 5.
 The applicable State and local health and water resources rules and regulations; - b.
 Sufficient Water.
 Has sufficient water available for the reasonably foreseeable needs of the Subdivision; - c.
 Municipal Water Supply.
 Will not cause an unreasonable burden on an existing water supply, if one is to be utilized; - d.
 Erosion.
 Will not cause unreasonable soil erosion or reduction in the capacity of the land to hold water so that a dangerous or unhealthy condition results; - e.
 Traffic.
-Will not cause unreasonable highway/or public road congestion or unsafe conditions with respect to use of the highways or public roads existing
+Will not cause unreasonable highway/or public road congestion or unsafe conditions with respect to use of the highways or public roads existing or proposed and, if the proposed subdivision requires driveways or entrances onto a state or state aid highway, the Department of Transportation has provided documentation indicating that the driveways or entrances conform to Title 23, section 704, and any rules adopted under that section;

-- or proposed and, if the proposed subdivision requires driveways or entrances onto a state or state aid highway, the Department of Transportation has provided documentation indicating that the driveways or entrances conform to Title 23, section 704, and any rules adopted under that section; - f.
+- f.
 Sewage disposal.
 Will provide for adequate sewage waste disposal and will not cause an unreasonable burden on municipal services if they are utilized; - g.
 Municipal solid waste disposal.
-Will not cause an unreasonable burden on the municipality's ability to dispose of solid waste if municipal services are to be utilized; - h.
+Will not cause an unreasonable burden on the municipality's ability to dispose of solid waste if municipal services are to be utilized: - h.
 Aesthetic, cultural and natural values.
 Will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of Inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline; - i.
 Conformity with local ordinances and plans.
 Is in conformance with a duly adopted subdivision ordinance, comprehensive plan, development plan, or land use plan if any.
 In making this determination, the Planning Board may interpret these ordinances and plans; - j.
 Financial and technical capacity.
 Has adequate financial and technical capacity to meet the standards of this section; - k.
 Surface waters; outstanding river segments.
-Will not, whenever situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond, or river as defined in Title 38, sections 435 through 490, adversely or unreasonably affect the shoreline of such body of water; and - 1.
-When lots in a subdivision have frontage on an outstanding river segment, the proposed subdivision plan must require principal structures to have a combined lot shore frontage and setback from the normal high-water mark of 500 feet. - i.
-To avoid circumventing the intent of this provision, whenever a proposed subdivision adjoins a shoreland strip narrower than 250 feet which is not lotted, the proposed subdivision shall be reviewed as if lot lines extended to the shore. - ii.
-The frontage and set-back provisions of this paragraph do not apply either within areas zoned as general development or its equivalent under the Shoreland Zoning Ordinance, or within areas designated by ordinance as densely developed.
-The determination of which areas are densely developed must be based on a finding that existing development met the definitional requirements of 30-A M.R.S. § 4401(1) on September 23, 1983;
+Will not, whenever situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond, or river as defined in Title 38, sections 435 through 490, adversely or unreasonably affect the shoreline of such body of water; and i.
+To avoid circumventing the intent of this provision, whenever a proposed subdivision adjoins a shoreland strip narrower than 250 feet which is not lotted, the proposed subdivision shall be reviewed as if lot lines extended to the shore.